Key Takeaways

 Companies that scale past 10 brands without operational collapse follow three structural patterns.

-How should you organize articles in a multi-brand help center?
+How should you organise articles in a multi-brand help center?

-Don't organize by brand.
-Organize by user intent, then filter by product and brand.
+Don't organise by brand.
+Organise by user intent, then filter by product and brand.

 Traditional approach: Brand A folder → Product A1 folder → Getting Started folder → 47 articles.
 Customer using Products A1 and A2 navigates two separate trees.